elastisys/compliantkubernetes/docs/operator-manual/getting-started.md

         export AWS_SSH_KEY_NAME=<An SSH key set up on AWS>
         export AWS_DEFAULT_REGION=<put your aws region-name>
         ```
-        Note: Pleased download the private key  when creating ssh key pair in AWS as it will be needed later.
+        Note: Pleased download the private key when creating SSH key pair in AWS as it will be needed later.
   2. Customize your infrastructure.

     Edit `terraform.tfvars` and change the values according to your requirements.
 Since we need to create two different clusters (service and workload), you should set `aws_cluster_name` to `sc` when creating service cluster and `wc` when creating workload cluster.

     Below is an example configuration.
       ```
       #Global Vars
-      aws_cluster_name = "sc|wc" #service cluster or workload cluster
+      aws_cluster_name = "sc|wc" # service cluster or workload cluster

       #VPC Vars
       aws_vpc_cidr_block       = "10.250.192.0/18"